The more reactive metals react with acids to form salt and hydrogen gas. This can be shown in an equation:

 magnesium + hydrochloric acid magnesium chloride + hydrogen

-During this reaction bubbles of hydrogen gas will be released and the test tube will become hot because it is an exothermic reaction.
+During this reaction bubbles of hydrogen gas will be released and the test tube will become hot because it's an exothermic reaction (heat is released).

-Metals react with sufuric acid to produce sulfate salts.
+Metals react with sulfuric acid to produce sulfate salts:

 zinc + sulfuric acid zinc sulfate + hydrogen